adrianbj/BatchChildEditor/README.md

 ###Config Settings

 Which pages and templates will have the editor available.

+Which edit modes should be availble to the user.

 Whether the name of the page should also be changed along with the title.
 This is a very important setting and should be considered carefully, especially is the child pages are URL accessible.